Canada’s Sovereign Wealth Fund: Should You Invest In It?

 Watch for:

-- the exact structure of the retail product
+- the exact structure of the capital protection promise

 - TFSA and RRSP eligibility